A Life In The Sunshine Reviews/Blurbs

 image 2

 Prewitt takes me through his remarkable journey from the rough streets of Cleveland to the battlefields of Vietnam and into the corporate world with honesty, warmth, and insight.
 His reflections on resilience, racism, and perseverance hit hard but leave you hopeful.
 What stood out most to me was his ability to find humor and grace even in life’s toughest moments.
-A powerful and uplifting read for anyone who’s faced obstacles and kept moving forward.
+A powerful and uplifting read for anyone who’s faced obstacles and kept moving forward, demonstrating that adversity can be transformed into strength.

 Elevare – Goodreads